8 Steps for Parents Completing the FAFSA® Form

-Each school and state has its own deadline for completing the FAFSA form.
-Many states have limited funds available.
-Completing the FAFSA form by the applicable deadlines is the best way to ensure that your child is eligible for as much aid as possible for college, career school, or trade school.
+Each school and state have their own deadline for completing the FAFSA form.
+Many states have limited funds available, so completing the FAFSA form before your state’s deadline is the best way to ensure that your child is eligible for as much aid as possible for college, career school, or trade school.

 1